martinanderson/martinanderson/README.md

-# 👋 Hi, I’m @martinanderson and this is **my Code + Story**
+# 👋 Hello!
+I'm @martinanderson — a **Full Stack Web Developer**

+### I have been coding professionally for the last 20+ years, since 1999 when I started my own business offering Web Development and related services in Estonia.
+The most wired country in the world according to Wired :)

-### I am a **Full Stack Web Developer** with more then 20 years of experience.
-I've been hands-on thru the births and growth of Web1 and Web2.
+### I've been hands-on thru the births and growth of Web1 and Web2.
 The today's modern Internet.
 And right now I'm excited to witness it's continuous evolution to **Web3**, with a birth of new tech and opportunity to grow as a coder.

 ### Writing code for me is and always has been just awesome.
 It's a way to challenge yourself intellectually, a way to create.
 A way to build and contribute.
 And it's almost never boring :)